-Opening a bank account is in itself a run around in Thailand as many banks want to see a work permit before opening an account for you.
+Opening a bank account in Thailand is in itself a run around in Thailand as many banks want to see a work permit before opening an account for you.
 Some will accept an extended marriage visa or retirement visa but you cannot provide this as you first need to show that you meet the financial requirements in Thailand in order to have an extended visa in the first place.
 It’s a bit of a chicken and egg opening a bank account in Thailand.

-Having a bank account in Thailand is useful for a number of reasons.
+Having or opening a bank account in Thailand is useful for a number of reasons.
 If you own property then you can either pay your levies once a year or setup a debt order from your bank account.
 The same goes if you have a wife or girlfriend in Thailand.
 Sending money by Western Union can cost you an arm and a leg in fees each month.

 How to open a bank account in Thailand

 It would be much better to have a local bank account and transfer you money online from your Thai account to that of your girlfriend or wife.
 If you are going to retire then you need to show 800,000THB in a Thai bank account and the same goes with the marriage visa having to show 400,000THB in a Thai bank account.
 You can’t extend you visa if you don’t have a local bank account.

 The problem stems from 2000 when the Bank of Thailand issued ‘recommendations’ to all Thai banks to avoid money laundering.
 Since then the banking rules for opening an account have become very strict.
 Some banks want a residence certificate however in order to have that status you would have already had a bank account.
 Some will open a savings account but want a valid work permit.
 Its does get frustrating.